Harmonica-Men/AstroShop/README.md

 7. Click the *Add* button
 8. Click the *Deploy* tab, go to the *Deployment method section*, select *GitHub* and confirm this selection by clicking on the *Connect to Github* button
-9. Search for the repository name on github *Astro Blog* and click the *Connect* button
+9. Search for the repository name on github *Astro Shop* and click the *Connect* button
 10. Add in the *setting.py* the Heroku app URL into ALLOWED HOSTS
 11. Gather all static files of the project by using the command *python3 manage.py collectstatic* in the terminal
 12. Make sure that DEBUG=FALSE in *settings.py*
-13. Create a *Procfile* in the root directory and add *web: gunicorn astroshare-blog.wsgi*
+13. Create a *Procfile* in the root directory and add *web: gunicorn astroshare. astroshop.wsgi*
 14. In Heroku enable the automatic deploy or manually deploy the code from the main branch

 ### Local Deployment